 24 Robeyns groups these into three: personal conversion factors (i.e. personal attributes like an individual's physical condition), social conversion factors (such as social norms and structures within an individual's context), and environmental conversion factors (e.g. climate and geographical location).
 These factors, she argues enables conversion of resources into functionings. see Robeyns, I. 'The Capability Approach: A Theoretical Survey', 99.
 25 Gould, C., Rethinking Democracy: Freedom and Social Cooperation in Politics, Economy and Society, 217.
+See also assessments that adopt the CA.28 They argue that when deploying the CA as a frame of analysis, we should not only be concerned with "inputs and outcomes as the sole dimension of well-being, but the processes that brings about achievement must as well be analysed."29 The benefits of participatory processes in operationalising the CA should therefore not be overlooked.30 Drawing on Sen,31 Ruger32 and Barreda et al,33 I suggest that we can only assess improvement to health capabilities and ultimately health outcomes by paying attention to its comprehensive inputs which are health resources (e.g. both physical and human resources), the conversion factors (personal, social and environmental) and the processes implicated in their conversion (participation).
+My approach is Illustrated in Figure 15 below.

-See also Kabeer, N. 'Resources, Agency, Achievements: Reflections on the Measurement of Women's Empowerment', 438.
+Kabeer, N. 'Resources, Agency, Achievements: Reflections on the Measurement of Women's Empowerment', 438.
 26 Barreda, R.L. et al. 'Health Assessment and the Capability Approach', 24.